praveensaummya/AI_Vehicle_Comparison_System_Design/backend/ER_backend.md

 ## Overview

-This document provides comprehensive entity-relationship information for the AI Vehicle Comparison System backend.
-It's designed to help frontend developers understand data structures, API interactions, and UI component requirements based on the current production implementation.
+This document provides comprehensive entity-relationship information for the AI Vehicle Comparison System backend, detailing data structures, API interactions, and requirements based on the current production implementation designed for intelligent vehicle analysis and advertisement extraction.

 ## System Architecture